Along the Silk Road

 The number of kilometers, or the number of hours, spent in a car or minibus is thereby minimized.
 The pace is high, but there are several moments included when you take an easy day.
 Finally, of course adapting the program is possible.
 Just write to us and ask.

-In 2020 having a visa is necessary (for most countries) only for Turkmenistan and Tajikistan.
-The latter is a quick and easy e-visa.
+In 2023 having a visa is necessary (for most countries) only for Turkmenistan.
 While we arrange you the invitation letter for the Turkmen visa, that can be acquired upon arrival in the country.

 A 29-day tour program in Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and Kazakhstan.
 Varied and intensive.
 The journey takes you along the historic highlights of particularly Turkmenistan and Uzbekistan, the overwhelming nature and nomadic people in Kyrgystan and Kazakhstan, plus the rough mountains and Persian hospitality of Tajikistan.